thirdweb-dev/react/etc/react.api.md

 export { defaultL2Chains }

+// Warning: (ae-internal-missing-underscore) The name "GnosisConnectorType" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type GnosisConnectorType = "gnosis" | {
+    name: "gnosis";
+    options: SafeConnectOptions;
+};

 // Warning: (ae-internal-missing-underscore) The name "InjectedConnectorType" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)